 Conducting daily activities.
 Preparing and selecting appropriate materials, and helping to foster and facilitate play between children.

 Developing trusting relationships with children.
 Reporting to team unusual or extreme behavior which may indicate emotional, developmental or physical problems.
 Helping to plan and implement interventions for children with extra needs.

 Developing partnerships with parents and educates families on child development issues.
 Conducting yearly conferences with parents and arranges for additional parent conferences as needed.
 Maintaining confidentiality in matters pertaining to the status, development and finances of individual children and families.

-Communicating daily with parents about children's activities, and enforces Centering policies when necessary.
-Making frequent informal observations of children's progress and shares them with teaching team.
+Communicating daily with parents about children's activities, and enforcing Centering policies when necessary.
+Making frequent informal observations of children's progress and sharing them with teaching team.